Droid-MAX/OpenIPC-Tools/README.en.md

 ## What do they do?

 * `http-server.py`: HTTP server for local testing.
 * `openipc-brute.py`: Login credentials cracking.
-The output will be messed up if you specify a host list parameter.
+The output will be messed up when both host list and password dictionary parameters are specified.
 * `openipc-cmd.py`: Remote command execution.
 Not recommended for commands like `top`.
 * `openipc-download.py`: File download.
 Direct download of binary files can be problematic.
 * `openipc-get.py`: Get contents of a text file.